NikosMav/Graphics/README.md

 The libraries needed for the execution are already compiled.
 These are Assimp and GLFW.
 The libraries for the mathematical calculations and also for the version of openGL GLM, GLAD are in header files and they are compiled together with the executable.

-The following must be installed before compiling:
+The following command must be used before compiling to secure that we have the proper libraries:

-`sudo apt-get build-essential install libsoil-dev libglm-dev libassimp-dev libglew-dev libglfw3-dev libxinerama-dev libxcursor-dev libxi-dev mesa-common-dev libglm-dev`
+`sudo apt-get install build-essential libsoil-dev libglm-dev libassimp-dev libglew-dev libglfw3-dev libxinerama-dev libxcursor-dev libxi-dev mesa-common-dev libglm-dev`

 For the compilation only the `make` command is enough

 ## Executable

-The executable is the `./mainexe`
+The executable is the `./main`

 ## Controls

-`P` -> pause

-`C` -> continue

 `ESC` -> exit program

-In addition, an adjustment has been made for the speed of rotation of the boxes and the planet.
-The increase and decrease of speed is done with the Q and E buttons.

-`Q` -> increase rotational speed
+`H` -> increase rotational speed

-`E` -> reduction of rotation speed
+`J` -> reduction of rotation speed

 ### Control of the camera